Sgt. Harvey Herbert Riedeman

 other men, who were shipping out, were given

-friends.
-He then returned to Camp Polk,
+and friends.
+He returned to Camp Polk,

-traveled by train to San
+train routes, to San Francisco,

-taken to Ft.
-McDowell on Angel
+ferry to Ft.
+McDowell on Angel Island

-received inoculations and
+and received inoculations and

-physicals.
+doctors.
 Those members of the

 battalion who were found to have